 Imagine this:

-Your dog woke up to the gardener using the leaf blower outside, she saw three squirrels on her walk, a loud motorcycle passed by her too closely on the street, she didn't get her usual nap when you got back because the kids wanted to play, the cat smacked her in the face.
+Your dog woke up to the gardener using the leaf blower outside, she saw three squirrels and a cat on her walk, a loud motorcycle passed by her too closely on the street, she didn't get her usual nap when you got back because the kids wanted to play, the garbage truck made a loud noise outside that startled her, and the cat smacked her in the face.
 This all happened before three in the afternoon.

 The second half of understanding trigger stacking includes an imaginary ladder or picturing rising water levels.